Our founder Bipsha and a street dog called Sheru

 With travel still restricted and urgent cases rising, I began researching rescue networks in Nepal and building relationships with people working directly on the ground.

-I focused on raising awareness and personally funding medical treatment for injured and sick animals.
+I focused on raising awareness and personally funding medical treatment for injured animals.
 These years were about consistently learning, planning and doing whatever I could to help.

 2023